libraries-fi/kirkanta-api/doc/documentation.md

 [API V1](https://api.kirjastot.fi/v1-doc.html)

 **RECENT CHANGES**
+- 2019-02-16: Field `staff` in schedules is now **deprecated** and will be removed soon.
+Instead use **status**.
+Also, time entries now have a special row with `status = 0` for intervals when the library is temporarily closed during the day.
 - 2019-02-06: Service hours now always have `times` as an array -- even when the library is closed.
 Previous behavior was to set `times` as `NULL`.
 This should simplify code required to process opening times.